stscde/advent-of-code-2021/README.md

-# advent-of-code-2021
+# Advent of Code 2021
-Solutions for the Advent of Code puzzles 2021
+My solutions for the Advent of Code puzzles 2021

+Releases of the solutions usually are some days after the puzzles were unlocked.
+Coding style: 'quick and dirty'.